Buying a beacon

 Once you've purchased your beacon, you must register it with the Australian Maritime Safety Authority (AMSA).

-The seller or purchaser of a second-hand beacon must contact AMSA to update their registration details.
+The seller or purchaser of a second-hand beacon must update their registration details.

 Complete the form and return it to AMSA as described on the form.

-Once registration is complete, AMSA will send you a beacon registration confirmation via SMS, email or letter so that you can prove registration when inspected by authorities.
-Beacon registration is valid for two years.
+Once you’ve registered the beacon, AMSA will send you a beacon registration confirmation via SMS or email so that you can prove registration when inspected by authorities.

 Purchasing a beacon overseas